-The MSH-M Series inverter/charger is designated as a Standalone power inverter with an internal battery charger.
+The MSH3012RV inverter/charger is designated as a Standalone power inverter with an internal battery charger.
 It can be connected to a utility grid (i.e., shorepower) or to a generator to allow the inverter batteries to be charged, and to power inverter loads while connected.
-The MSH-M series is not a grid-interactive (also known as utility-interactive) inverter and does not have the capability to export (or sell) power back into the utility grid.
+The MSH3012RV is not a grid-interactive (also known as utility-interactive) inverter and does not have the capability to export (or sell) power back into the utility grid.

-The MSH-M Series is intended to be used for land vehicles (RVs or trucks) or marine craft.
+The MSH3012RV is intended for RV use.
 It has been tested and listed to UL 458, 5th Edition (Power Converters/Inverters and Power Converter/Inverter Systems for Land Vehicles and Marine Crafts) for use in the US; and is also certified to CSA C22.2 No. 107.1-01 (General Use Power Supplies) for use in Canada.
 It has been tested and certified to these product safety standards by Intertek Testing Services (known as ETL), which is a Nationally Recognized Testing Laboratory (NRTL).
 NRTL's are qualified organizations that meet Occupational Safety and Health Administration (OSHA) regulations to perform independent safety testing and product certification.

-1.1 How the MSH-M Inverter/Charger Works
+1.1 How the MSH3012RV Inverter/Charger Works

-There are two main modes of operation associated with the MSH-M inverter/charger:
+There are two main modes of operation associated with the MSH3012RV inverter/charger: